AI, progress & app workflow

 The short version

-"Why progress review timing needs human judgment in the loop" is a planning question, not an appearance promise.
-For progress review timing needs human in the loop, the reader wants to use official Orena facts when the product question matters in a jaw-comfort question that should stay away from medical advice.
-For progress review timing needs human in the loop, Orena can help with beginner-friendly routine framing.
-For progress review timing needs human in the loop, it should not confuse habit tracking with an attractiveness score.
-Use progress review timing needs human in the loop to choose one low-pressure action; the guide carries the workflow.
+"Human judgment: progress review timing" is a planning question, not an appearance promise.
+For human judgment: progress review timing, the reader wants to use official Orena facts when the product question matters in a jaw-comfort question that should stay away from medical advice.
+For human judgment: progress review timing, Orena can help with beginner-friendly routine framing.
+For human judgment: progress review timing, it should not confuse habit tracking with an attractiveness score.
+Use human judgment: progress review timing to choose one low-pressure action; the guide carries the workflow.

 Editorial guide